Doby-Xu/WithAnyone/README.md

    - `huggingface-cli download black-forest-labs/FLUX.1-dev ae.safetensors`
    Ignore the text encoder in the `black-forest-labs/FLUX.1-dev` model repo (it is there for `diffusers` calls).
 All checkpoints together require about 37 GB of disk space.

-❗ We DO NOT support auto-downloading the FLUX and VAE checkpoints yet.
-Please download them manually and ensure `ae.safetensors` and `flux1-dev.safetensors` are in the same directory.

 After downloading, set the following arguments in the inference script to the local paths of the downloaded checkpoints:

 ```